ADVRHumanoids/iit-dagana-ros-pkg/dagana_gazebo/readme.md

 ### Troubleshoots

 - If problem with some objects, try playing with p i d and cmdMax/Min.
-The one above are the default ones of gazebo jointposcontroller
+Look for `libdagana_gazebo_DaganaPlugin` in the urdf where you put the `dagana` (not fixed) option.
+The one set are the default ones of gazebo jointposcontroller.

 - If still problem in keeping the grasp, try [this plugin](https://github.com/JenniferBuehler/gazebo-pkgs/wiki/The-Gazebo-grasp-fix-plugin).
   For dagana and centauro, configs are: